-Frequently asked questions.
-To find frequently asked questions (FAQs) about Form 1099-K reporting, go to IRS.gov and enter "new payment card reporting" in the search box.
+Frequently asked questions (FAQs).
+To find FAQs about Form 1099-K reporting, go to IRS.gov and enter "new payment card reporting" in the search box.

 Specific Instructions

 A payment settlement entity (PSE) must file Form 1099-K, Payment Card and Third Party Network Transactions, for payments made in settlement of reportable payment transactions for each calendar year.
 A PSE makes a payment in settlement of a reportable payment transaction, that is, any payment card or third party network transaction, if the PSE submits the instruction to transfer funds to the account of the participating payee to settle the reportable payment transaction.